Hayduke trail day 4: we’re never gonna make it

 “You won’t make it,” says the driver.
 He waves as the jeep rumbles away.

-Today is on this flat dusty jeep road, coutouring the infinitely intricate edges of canyons as they cut in and out of the burnt-brown mesas- these branching labrynthine canyons with their fluted edges and stacks of delicate boulders- these great scalloped cakes of dirt and rock- and today is cross country, scrambling down into canyons and following their smooth rock and sandy basins until impassable pour-offs.
+Today is on this flat dusty jeep road, contouring the infinitely intricate canyons as they cut in and out of the burnt-brown mesas- these branching labyrinthine hollows with their fluted edges and stacks of delicate boulders- these great scalloped cakes of dirt and rock- and today is cross country, scrambling down into the canyons and following their smooth rock and sandy basins until impassable pour-offs.
 A pour-off is basically more canyon, opening even deeper- you think you’re at the bottom of something, the canyon walls reaching high above and then suddenly you’re at a cliff looking out into open air and the tumbled houses of fallen rock piled way below and you can’t get down there.
 The cracks in the earth are deep, they go both below and above.
 This world is a burnt-brown MC Escher painting and I am a wild creature, covered in dust, drinking silty-green water from the Colorado River and losing my fear of scrambling on slickrock.
 This is a world as vertical as it is horizontal.
-One could get lost here, spend a hundred years here and never learn its secrets.
+One could get lost here, spend a hundred years here and never learn all of its secrets.

-In a side canyon off of Lockhart Canyon just before reaching another jeep road we find a camp of sorts- a truck with the hood up, camp chairs and canopies blown every which way, a table covered in food, a crossbow, sleeping bags in the dirt and a hundred beer cans, strewn across the desert.
+In a side branch off of Lockhart Canyon just before reaching another jeep road we find a camp of sorts- a truck with the hood up, camp chairs and canopies blown every which way, a table covered in food, a crossbow, sleeping bags in the dirt and a hundred beer cans, strewn across the desert.
 Broken wine bottles glitter in the sun.
 Lots of trash.
 There’s no-one at home so we poke around, and I take a GPS waypoint.
 Fuck these people, trashing this place as hard as they possibly can.
 When we get reception we’ll call someone, the BLM maybe.

 In the afternoon we reach our first necessary alkaline water source- a clear trickling pool that seems harmless except for the white stuff caked to the rocks all around it.
 It tastes a little salty, like a hotspring.
 They say this stuff F’s you up.
 I load up for dry camping.
 Guess we’ll find out!

 Clouds roll in just before camp and the wind picks up and the sky turns flame-red.
 We pitch our tarp in a little alcove in the rock, in case of rain.
-It’s warm though, odly warm.
+It’s warm though, oddly warm.
 I’ve got some back chafe already, and I’m farting a lot.
 I almost feel like a thru-hiker!

 Photos on instagram